‘The Young And The Restless’ Recap For Friday, June 8: Devon And Hilary Face Challenges Living Together

 — Young and Restless (@YandR_CBS) June 8, 2018

 Meanwhile, Sharon (Sharon Case) begged Victor (Eric Braeden) to drop the paternity suit for Christian.
 Of course, The Moustache isn’t interested in doing that.
-Why would he?
+Why would he be?
 The old man is dead set on controlling his family.
 Because of that, Sharon took matters into her own hands and went to talk to Nikki (Melody Thomas Scott).
 Sharon let Nikki know in a not so subtle way that she better get her controlling husband to drop the lawsuit against Nick (Joshua Morrow) or Sharon would spill the beans about J.T.
 (Thad Luckinbill).
 Nikki doesn’t look good in prison orange, after all.

 In addition to failing to drop the lawsuit against his son, Victor also meddled in another family affair.
 Phyllis (Gina Tognoni) refused to buy Summer (Hunter King) a sports car, so Summer ran to her granddad to let him know about her mom’s evil ways.
 Victor felt Phyllis’s actions towards his granddaughter were unfair, so he bought her a car.
 Great lesson grandpa.